wholroyd/default-repository/README.md

   create            ...a Docker image deploy            ...a Docker image

-  universe          ...in order the options: build, test, docker, deploy galaxy            ...in order the options: build, test, docker
+  universe          ...in order the options: build, test, create, deploy galaxy            ...in order the options: build, test, create

 The following values are required for the given commands: